reynaroyce12/File-Retreival-Engine-V4/README.md

 - Searching for terms within indexed files, supporting both single-term queries and AND-based multiple term queries.
 - Displays the time taken for indexing and search operations, along with the total bytes read.

+### Enhancements in This Version Over the Previous One (V2):
+This version uses gRPC for client-server communication and introduces Google Protocol Buffers for data serialization.
+Unlike the earlier version, which relied on client-server interactions on POSIX sockers, this version uses a structured communication protocol to enable  coordination between clients and the server.
+The addition of gRPC improves scalability, while Protocol Buffers optimize data transfer, resulting in faster indexing and search operations.

 #### A Few Points to Consider:

 - Server can be started by running the executable passing the port as the command line argument